xavriley/fast_osc/README.md

 A Ruby wrapper around [rtosc](https://github.com/fundamental/rtosc/) to encode and decode OSC messages.

+This also includes a fallback implementation in pure Ruby in the case that the compiled version doesn't load properly.
+This can be forced by setting an environment variable of `FAST_OSC_USE_FALLBACK=1` where needed.

 ## Installation

 Add this line to your application's Gemfile: